 4. Belly breathing.
 Breathe from your belly, not your chest.
 If you put one hand on your belly and your other hand on your chest, your belly should be expanding, not your chest.
 Regular belly breathing will strengthen your diaphragm, improve your ability to breathe (especially for those with asthma and COPD), and increase your ability to fight pneumonia or other infections.

-5. Use an air purifier with HEPA and activated carbon.
+5. Use an air purifier with Certified HEPA Material and activated carbon.
 Air purifiers can be a great tool to help protect respiratory health, especially among the elderly.
 Air purifiers can remove bacteria and viruses from the air and protect our lungs from harm.
 They can also help with dust and allergens.

 None of us likes getting older, but we can keep our lungs in much better shape with just a few small steps.
 These can lead to big changes in your respiratory health.
 Try one or two tips today!